 Jones wins crash-fest at Daytona to open NASCAR season

-Jones wins crash-fest at Daytona to open NASCAR seasonJoey Logano (22), Kyle Busch (18) and Brad Keselowski (2) collide in Turn 4 during the NASCAR Daytona Clash auto race at Daytona International Speedway, Sunday, Feb.
+NASCAR Daytona Busch Clash Auto RacingErik Jones celebrates in Victory Lane after winning the NASCAR Busch Clash auto race at Daytona International Speedway, Sunday, Feb.
 9, 2020, in Daytona Beach, Fla.
-(AP Photo/Phelan M. Ebenhack)
+(AP Photo/John Raoux)

 The Busch Clash?
 More like the Busch Crash.